-20. ASSIGNABILITY AND SUBGRANTING
+17. ASSIGNABILITY AND SUBCONTRACTS

 - a.
-Subject to the terms and conditions of this Paragraph 20, this Grant shall be binding upon the parties and their respective successors and assigns. - b.
-The Grantee shall not subGrant with any person or entity to perform all or any part of the work to be performed under this Grant without the prior written consent of the Granting Officer, which consent may be withheld at the sole and absolute discretion of the Granting Officer. - c.
-The Grantee may not assign, in whole or in part, this Grant or its rights, duties, obligations, or responsibilities hereunder without the prior written consent of the Granting Officer, which consent may be withheld at the sole and absolute discretion of the Granting Officer. - d.
-Notwithstanding the foregoing, the Grantee may, without the consent of the Granting Officer, assign its rights to payment to be received under the Grant, provided that the Grantee provides written notice of such assignment to the Granting Officer together with a written acknowledgement from the assignee that any such payments are subject to all of the terms and conditions of this Grant. - e.
-For the purposes of this Grant, the term "assign" shall include, but shall not be limited to, the sale, gift, assignment, pledge, or other transfer of any ownership interest in the
+Subject to the terms and conditions of this section, this Agreement shall be binding upon the parties and their respective successors and assigns. - b.
+The Grantee may subcontract with third parties approved by the Department to perform all or any part of the services to be performed, which approval may be withheld at the sole and absolute discretion of the Department.
+The existence of any subcontract shall not change the obligations of Contractor to the Commonwealth under this Contract.
+The Commonwealth may, for good cause, require that the Grantee remove a subcontractor from the Project.
+The Commonwealth will not be responsible for any costs incurred by the Grantee in replacing the subcontractor if good cause exists - c.
+The Grantee may not assign, in whole or in part, the Agreement or its rights, duties, obligations, or responsibilities without the prior written consent of the Department, which consent may be withheld at the sole and absolute discretion of the Department. - d.
+The Grantee may, without the consent of the Department, assign its rights to payment to be received under the Agreement, provided that the Grantee provides written notice of such assignment to the Department together with a written acknowledgement from the

-- Grantee provided, however, that the term shall not apply to the sale or other transfer of stock of a publicly traded company. - f.
-Any assignment consented to by the Granting Officer shall be evidenced by a written assignment agreement executed by the Grantee and its assignee in which the assignee - agrees to be legally bound by all of the terms and conditions of the Grant and to assume the duties, obligations, and responsibilities being assigned. - g.
+- assignee that any such payments are subject to all of the terms and conditions of the Agreement. - e.
+For the purposes of this Agreement, the term "assign" shall include, but shall not be limited to, the sale, gift, assignment, pledge, or other transfer of any ownership interest in the Grantee; however, that the term shall not apply to the sale or other transfer of stock of a publicly traded company. - f.
+Any assignment consented to by the Department shall be evidenced by a written assignment agreement executed by the Grantee and its assignee in which the assignee agrees to be legally bound to all of the terms and conditions of the Agreement and to assume the duties, obligations, and responsibilities being assigned. - g.
 A change of name by the Grantee, following which the Grantee's federal identification number remains unchanged, shall not be considered to be an assignment hereunder.
-The Grantee shall give the Granting Officer written notice of any such change of name.
+The Grantee shall give the Department written notice of any such change of name.

-21. NONDISCRIMINATION/SEXUAL HARASSMENT CLAUSE
+18. NONDISCRIMINATION/SEXUAL HARASSMENT CLAUSE